 Discover Dickinson Days

 Designed for first-time visitors, this ideal introductory look at Dickinson features a welcome, a tour of our historic campus and an opportunity to learn more about the admissions and financial-aid processes.
-During our January program, an optional Forum (group interview) is also available.
 Come learn more about the distinctiveness of the Dickinson experience.
+Registration coming soon.

 Information Sessions are conducted by admissions staff members and provide an excellent opportunity to learn about everything from the college's distinctive mission to the "nuts and bolts" of the admissions process.
 To confirm availability and schedule an information session in advance, please call us at 800-644-1773 or register online.